 Are You Under Investigation for Sexual Assault?

 If you’re facing sexual assault charges, you need a dedicated team behind you, working hard to get a favorable outcome.
 The Meranda Law Firm LTD has more than 15 years of legal experience and has represented clients facing a wide range of sex crime accusations.
-Unlike other firms, which provide a one-size-fits-all approach, we’ll examine every aspect of your case, including laws regarding statute of limitations, and provide focused representation.
+Unlike other firms, which provide a one-size-fits-all approach, we’ll examine every aspect of your case, including laws regarding the Ohio statute of limitations, and provide focused representation.

 For a free consultation on your sexual assault case, contact our Columbus sex crime lawyers today, 614.707.4239.
 An Ohio sexual assault lawyer at The Meranda Law Firm LTD can help you fight false allegations against you.